hms-dbmi/ETLToolSuite-MappingGenerator/README.md

 3. cd to root directory:
 `cd ETLToolSuite-MappingGenerator`
 4. execute following code block:
 `java -jar MappingGenerator.jar -datafile ./example/Asthma_Misior_GSE13168.txt -datafileanalyze Y`
 5. Press enter to leave delimiter as comma by default when prompted "Enter the delimiter used in data file(s) ( tab/comma/other default=comma ): "
-6. Enter the value **example** when prompted "Enter the path to your destination directory (default=working dir): " `example`
+6. Enter the value **example** when prompted "Enter the path to your destination directory (default=working dir): "
+`example`
-5. Enter the value **SUBJ_ID** when prompted "Enter the column that holds patient identifier: " `SUBJ_ID`
+5. Enter the value **SUBJ_ID** when prompted "Enter the column that holds patient identifier: "
+`SUBJ_ID`
-6. Enter the value **CurrentAge** when prompted "Enter the column that holds patients age: " `CurrentAge`
+6. Enter the value **CurrentAge** when prompted "Enter the column that holds patients age: "
+`CurrentAge`
 7. Press enter to skip when prompted "Enter the column that holds patient's gender: " as test data does not have gender information.
 8. Press enter to skip when prompted "Enter the column that holds patient's race: " as test data does not have race information.
 9. Mapping Generator will now run.
 10. Navigate to example directory
 `cd example`
 11. list the directory's contents.
 `ls -la`
 12. You should see the newly generated mapping files mapping.csv and mapping.csv.patient.
 13. exit docker container
 `exit`
-14. Using the files generated here you can now process the data through the [Entity Generator tool](https://github.com/hms-dbmi/ETLToolSuite-EntityGenerator).
+14. Using the files generated here you can now process the data through the [Entity Generator tool](https://github.com/hms-dbmi/   ETLToolSuite-EntityGenerator).

 ***
 **Mapping Editor**
 Once you have generated your mapping file you can now update the concept paths that will be displayed in the Applications Navigate Terms explorer.

 To get started using the concept editor follow these steps.
-Same prerequistes.
+Same prerequistes as the mapping generator.
+Can also use the same flags listed below.
 1. Open bash connection to your ETL Client Docker
 `docker exec -it etl-client bash`
 2. Navigate to root directory to MappingGenerator project: